Washing Machine Drain Overflow: Causes, Fixes & Prevention

 3. Insufficient Venting

 Every drain system needs a vent pipe to allow air into the line.
-Without proper venting, negative pressure builds up in the drain as water rushes through, creating a partial vacuum that slows drainage significantly.
+Without proper venting, negative pressure builds as water rushes through, creating a partial vacuum that slows drainage significantly.
 The result: water backs up into the standpipe or the nearest fixture.
+If you suspect a venting issue, our guide on plumbing vent problems and how to fix them walks through the symptoms and repairs in detail.

 4. Shared or Partially Blocked Main Sewer Line